-Copy of a painting "Shoeing" by Bertram Couldery (1861-1870.)
+Copy: "Shoeing" by Bertram Couldery (1861-1870.)

 Original by Sir Edwin Landseer (1844.)